gbraad/mscrolls-brahman/strands/doc/manual/strandmanual1.md

 ## Building Parser Choice Games

 These are games where the player has both choices and text entry _at the same time_.

+## Animation

+Simple animation can be made as animated PNGs, but complex ones are built using [Spine](http://esotericsoftware.com/).
+The Strand GUI has the spine 2D animation runtime built in and all that's needed is to drop the spine output files into the `images` folder and use them.